MARGARET M. CLEMENTS

 Philosophy

+As an educator, I think I am most effective at transforming my students’ possibilities when I come to know their individual points of view, listen closely to their aspirations and expand their concepts of their own possibilities.
+Then I focus all my effort on helping them to achieve—even exceed—their goals.
 I know that I help my students move to higher levels of achievement primarily through honesty and a commitment to excellence, combined with the necessary technical roadmaps (research, writing and critical thinking skills development through practice and constructive feedback).
-I try to inspire them to take possession of their own lives by intensively preparing them for a lifelong competition with themselves.
-I teach my students that success is crafted from incremental accomplishments—from seemingly minor changes—that ultimately transform our own lives, change institutions and impact the lives of others.
-I want my students to know that success is an internal state of mind that can never be externally conferred.
-Not only is my practice of teaching informed by my theory and philosophy, but it is profoundly influenced by my background and who I have become through my work with students, my research and my work with public school teachers as an administrator.
+I try to inspire them to take possession of their own lives by intensively preparing them for a lifelong journey of self development.
+I teach my students that success is crafted from incremental accomplishments—from seemingly minor improvements—that ultimately transform our own lives, change institutions and impact the lives of others.
+I want my students to know that success is an internal state of mind that is not externally conferred.
+Not only is my practice of teaching informed by my theory and philosophy, but it is profoundly influenced by my background and who I have become.

 Background